-In North America, three-quarters of bird species that rely on agricultural habitat have significantly declined in population since 1966.
+In North America, three-quarters of bird species that rely on agricultural habitats have significantly declined in population since 1966.
 The results of the new study show a mechanism by which pesticides could be directly contributing to this drop-off.

-“Migration is a critical period for birds, and timing matters.
+“Migration is a critical period for birds and timing matters.
 Any delays can seriously hinder their success in finding mates and nesting, so this may help explain, in part, why migrant and farmland bird species are declining so dramatically worldwide,” said Morrissey, senior author of the study.